happihound/Apex-Analysis-Toolset/README.md

 - **Data Smoothing**: Utilizes LOWESS (Locally Weighted Scatterplot Smoothing) to ensure consistency in the extracted tactical data.
 - **Result Visualization and Storage**: While visualization is currently commented out, the module provides mechanisms to save the tactical ability tracking results.

-**Visual Element**:
-- **[Space for Tactical Ability Tracking Samples]**: An assortment of game images detailing the tactical ability tracking, highlighting the extraction and quantification of abilities.

 ---